-NOTE: Do not draw more than 800W from each receptacle when 1100W bulbs are equipped, 1000W when 1050W bulbs are equipped, and 900W when 1000W bulbs are equipped. the lights are on.
+NOTE: Do not draw more than a combined total of 4,800W from the receptacles with the lights on.
 This will overload the generator and cause the main circuit breaker to trip.
-If the breaker trips, switch off the lights, remove some of the loads connected to the receptacles and wait 10 minutes for the bulbs to cool before turning them back on.
+If the breaker trips, switch off the lights, remove some of the loads connected to the receptacles.